 Chem'78, retired from Dow Chemicals

-Michael A. Haynes, Chem’78, is retired from Dow Chemicals.
+Michael A. Haynes, Chem’78, is retired from The Dow Chemical Company.
 He is from St. Louis County, graduated from Affton High School in 1973, and returned to St. Louis County when he retired in 2002.
 While at Missouri S&T, Michael was a member of the W.T.
-Schrenk Society, Alpha Chi Sigma professional fraternity and participated in various student organizations.
+Schrenk Society and Alpha Chi Sigma professional fraternity and participated in various student organizations.
 Michael and his wife are very active in their church community.
-They donate and contribute to the Office of Graduate Studies at Missouri S&T, the Lutheran High School Association of St. Louis, the National Trust for Historic Preservation and Trout Unlimited.
+They donate and contribute to Order of the Golden Shillelagh at Missouri S&T, the Lutheran High School Association of St. Louis, the National Trust for Historic Preservation and Trout Unlimited.
 Since 1990, Michael has been a regular blood donor.
 To date, he has donated more than 25 gallons.

 Dr. Paul Stricker